farhang/b2b-backend/README.md

 - [ ] Serialize all APIs
 - [ ] Add expiration time to user-plans
 - [ ] Add all DTOs to Swagger
+- [ ] Enhance Error handling in all layers

 ## Getting started
 ```bash